 Hi guys,

-I am having a discussion with my sister of a different faith.
-She asked me:
+I was having a discussion with my sister who holds a different faith and she said:

-I believe she is talking not about literal fruit, but fruits of the spirit.
+I don't believe she is talking about a literal fruit, but fruits of the spirit.

 • Could this be Amos?